 If you want to visit the Schengen Area of Europe and you need to apply for a visa, did you know you also need specific Schengen travel insurance?
-The aim of this post is to help explain what the Schengen Area is, whether or not you need a visa, and what insurance coverage you need.
+The aim of this post is to help explain what the Schengen Zone is, whether or not you need a visa, and what insurance coverage you need.
 I hope it helps!

 READ MORE: Offbeat Europe Bucket List

 What is the Schengen Area?